vikinganalytics/daeploy/daeploy/cli/service_template/{{cookiecutter.project_name}}/README.md

 This example shows:

-- How to initiate an daeploy service
+- How to initiate a daeploy service
 - How to register changeable parameters
 - How to register functions as entrypoints
 - How to log from the service